-Slight seconds products are those with minor cosmetic blemishes that do not in any way effect the use and performance of the product.
+‘B Grade’ items are those with minor cosmetic blemishes that do not in any way effect the use and performance of the product.
 In most cases, the blemishes will not be noticed when the arm board is mounted on the turntable, with a tonearm.
-Examples include small spot marks and smudges to the anodised finish, and machining marks that are visible in certain light conditions, and here are some typical examples:
+Examples include small spot marks and smudges to the anodised finish, and here are some typical examples:

 Why Produce These Armboards?

 We got asked loads of times by people buying our Jelco collars if we’d also consider making armboards too.
 Until Technics brought out the new SL-1200GAE, G and GR models, the answer to that question was always ‘no’ – but Technics coming back into the market is very significant and probably more so than any of the myriad other new turntable releases over the past few years.
 So, we got designing, and now our new modular armboards are ready, in black or silver, and with centre plates to suit Jelco, SME, or uncut for customers to fit other arms.
 Why just Jelco and SME for ready-cut boards?
 It’s purely economics – CNC manufacture only becomes viable with quantity production and we feel that most of the replacement arm market for Technics turntables sits with Jelco and SME.
 The Glanz and Timestep tonearms that we also sell are bespoke variants with Jelco mounting patterns and geometry.

 What are the benefits of our new armboards?